 For a fantastic taster of the festivals, watch this video by travel blogger Dan Flying Solo after he went to the festivals in August 2016:

 Due to immense popularity, tickets for shows at the Fringe are on sale at least 3-6 months before the start of the festival.
 Check all the show listings and buy your tickets direct from EdFringe.com.
 If your favourite comedian is sold out or you're looking for shows on a stricter budget, don't fret, the Free Edinburgh Festival runs alongside the official festival, hosting an array of arts performances from comedy and live music to children's shows, busking and spoken word, all for free!

 Make sure you don't forget to schedule in time to enjoy the other festivals taking place in August.
 The Royal Edinburgh Military Tattoo, the Edinburgh International Festival, Edinburgh Arts Festival and the Edinburgh International Book Festival all happen in August so you're spoilt for choice!
 Check out Festivals Edinburgh for information on all of the festivals occuring in August and throughout the year.

 Travelling there and getting around the city

 Whether you're travelling to Edinburgh by plane, train or automobile, it's very convenient to get to and from the city as well as explore once you've arrived.
-Hop on the Caledonian Sleeper overnight train from London and arrive in the Scottish capital first thing in the morning feeling refreshed and ready to hit the streets, otherwise Virgin Trains has plenty of trains travelling between London and Edinburgh throughout the day.
+Hop on the Caledonian Sleeper overnight train from London and arrive in the Scottish capital first thing in the morning feeling refreshed and ready to hit the streets, otherwise LNER has plenty of trains travelling between London and Edinburgh throughout the day.

-The best way to explore and get around Edinburgh during the Festival is most definitely by foot and bicycle.
+The best way to explore and get around Edinburgh during the Fringe is most definitely by foot and bicycle.
 The city is very compact and the majority of venues are located in close proximity to one another.